 1983 (QC 2003)

 Miranda’s practice includes complex, often high-profile litigation and she has particular experience in the conduct of cases where Electronic Presentation of Evidence is utilised.
 She was involved in some of the leading carousel fraud cases including R v May and has continued to be instructed by the SFO in some of their high profile cases.
-Recently prosecuting R v Ronnie and others the fraud arising from the JJB sports investigation.
+Appeared on behalf of Sweett Group plc who were the first company prosecuted under section 7 of the Bribery Act 2010.
+Appeared for the prosecution in R v Ronnie and others the fraud arising from the JJB sports investigation.
 She acts on behalf of a variety of clients from private individuals and organisations to government agencies.
 She both defends and prosecutes in major criminal proceedings including murders and rapes and also provides advice on cyber-crime and digital forensics.

 She acts for both the prosecution and the defence in cases concerning serious crime including business crime and fraud.
 She has a detailed knowledge of the investigatory process and has worked at close quarters with the police and other agencies in lengthy and high profile investigations often involving multi-agency and international elements.
 She is security cleared and has considerable experience of dealing with sensitive material in the context of criminal investigations and trial.
 Her experience with computer generated documentation facilitates a comprehensive review of used and unused material which has proved decisive in at least one major fraud where she was defending.